flowr-analysis/flowr/wiki/[Query] Inspect Argument Roles.md

 <summary style="color:gray">Dataflow Graph of the R Code</summary>

-The analysis required _11.0 ms_ (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis required _1.7 ms_ and ran (including parse and normalize, using the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 No [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database) is mounted for these generated graphs, so `library()` calls attach no package exports; base-R names are still qualified via the generated base-package store (e.g. `acf` as `stats::acf`).
 We encountered unknown side effects (with ids: 21 (linked)) during the analysis.